brodsa/mgv-vorau/README.md

 ### **Hidden Pages**
 - **404 Page**: The hidden 404 Page indicates the users that there is an error with their request.
 ![404 Page](./assets/documentation/features/structure_404.png)
-- **Thank You Page**: The hidden Thank You Page informs the users about the successfull form submision.
+- **Thank You Page**: The hidden Thank You Page informs the users about the successful form submission.
 ![Thank You Page](./assets/documentation/features/structure_thank_you.png)

 ### Differences to Design
 There are several slight differences between the original and the actual design:
 - Generally, there is more text in the actual design than in the original one.
 - The hamburger menu was not considered in the original design.
-- Four embedded videos were not implemented for large devices due to the difficulties of changing the video sizes, i.e. difficulties with the responsivness of iframes for embedded videos.
+- Four embedded videos were not implemented for large devices due to the difficulties of changing the video sizes, i.e. difficulties with the responsiveness of iframes for embedded videos.
+This will be implemented with a next iteration.
 - The layout of the footer was slightly modified by including more information (e.g. additional contact details)
 - The layout of the Gallery Page was slightly modified.
 - The content of the About Us Page was differently structured by including the History Section.